Obedjs/obedjs-docs/docs/_coverpage.md

 # obedjs <small>1.0.0</small>

-> A lightweight framework built on top of Express.js for rapidly developing APIs with Node.js and Express.
+> A lightweight framework built on top of Express.js for rapidly developing APIs with Node.js and Express.js.

  ⚡️ Simple, lightweight, fast, and intuitive.